We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 - Does my product meet a clear need?

-- Can I realistically reach that market?
+- Can I realistically reach that customer base?

 To help you answer these questions honestly, it’s always worth reaching out to others in your field — people who may be experts in your industry, or have been in your shoes before.

-The key thing is to look at your business idea from a wide variety of angles and to keep refining it until it’s truly workable — and bulletproof.
+Ultimately, the key thing is to look at your business idea from a wide variety of angles and to keep refining it until it’s truly workable — and bulletproof.

 Remember: most successful businesses solve a problem